Skip to Content

 This simple recipe is just one of dozens of quick pasta recipes here on my site.
 This particular recipe uses chorizo, traditionally a Spanish or Portuguese ingredient.

-Chorizo is a cured pork-based sausage it can be bought in soft and hard varieties, the former needs cooking but the latter does not.
+Chorizo is a cured pork-based sausage.
+It can be bought in soft and hard varieties; the former needs cooking, but the latter does not.

-It has a rich and bold flavour and gives off plenty of oil which helps cook and flavour the mushrooms in this recipe.
+It has a rich and bold flavour and gives off plenty of oil, which helps cook and flavour the mushrooms in this recipe.

 This chorizo pasta recipe is rounded out with some tinned cherry tomatoes and sherry vinegar.
-These create fairly light but delicious sauce!
+These create a fairly light but delicious sauce!

 So don't get hung up about using up the leftover sausages, I've got you!